Part 3/8: SCA Industry Challenges - Low-tech Phones and Fallback Options

-Today it is easy to assume that everybody has a smartphone and are able, and willing, to use it for all tasks, including banking.
-That is not always the case though.
+Today it is easy to assume that everybody has a smartphone.
+It is also easy to assume that they are able, and willing, to use it for all tasks, including their online banking.
+Yet that is not always the case.
 A significant number of users either won’t or can’t use a smartphone for banking purposes.
-How do we deal with that?
-How can we offer a PSD2 SCA compliant authentication without a smartphone?
+How do we deal with that, and how can we offer a PSD2 SCA compliant authentication method without a smartphone?

-These are questions that are often brought to the table by long established banks and enterprise banks.
-These are the type of banks that most often have to deal with users not being able to use smartphones for authentication, and thus have to provide an alternative SCA metode for their clients.
+These are the types of questions that are often brought to the table by long-established banks and enterprise banks.
+The type of banks that most often have to deal with users not being able to use smartphones for authentication, and thus have to provide an alternative SCA method for their clients.

 There are some typical scenarios where there is a clear need for a fallback option to the smartphone SCA solution:

-- Enterprise users that don’t want to use or can’t use a personal smartphone in their work
+- Enterprise users that don’t want to use or can’t use a personal smartphone for their work

 - Users who do not have a smartphone